tldr-pages/tldr/contributing-guides/style-guide.md

 `krita --fullscreen`
 ```

-> :bulb: Help page can be any documentation/project/tutorial page, not just a man page.
+> :bulb: The help page can be any documentation/project/tutorial page, not just a man page,
-> Documentation pages are preferred.
+> but documentation pages are preferred.

 There is a linter that enforces the format above.
 It is run automatically on every pull request,